 The Code requires 40% of all plant material to be native species.
-The plan has exceeded the native planting requirements by providing a continuous native Sea Grape hedge on the north side of the property to buffer the proposed drive through from the adjoining multi-family development.
+The plan has exceeded the native planting requirements by providing a continuous native Sea Grape hedge on the north side of the property to buffer the proposed drive-through from the adjoining multi-family development.
 This hedge exceeds the plant material required and the additional native species will help to reduce the amount of water required to maintain the required landscaping.
 Further the height of the hedge is required to be 30 inches tall.
 The plan shows that hedge as 6 feet to provide the continuous buffer for the adjacent multi-family development.

-In order to ensure adequate pedestrian and vehicular circulation around the site, and adequate parking for the benefit of both the restaurant use and the overall shopping plaza, the foundation plantings were reduced around the principal building.
-Instead of 10-feet as required by code Section 13-443(10)a, the building is being provided with planting areas to the west, east and north of the building of approximately 3.5 to 5 feet in width.
+Instead of 10-feet as required by code Section 13-443(10)a, the building is being provided with planting areas to the west, east and north of the building.
+The foundation planting area provided ranges from-of- approximately 1.5 to 3.5 feet in width.
 These planting areas will have drought-resistant ground cover and vegetation to complement the architectural design of the main building.

 In order to adequately address the parking needs for the overall plaza uses, the restaurant also made some site-specific modifications to the landscape island, and end-cap island design.
-Landscape islands were reduced to a minimum of 7.3 feet, instead of 12 feet as normally required by Section 13-443(12)a of the code; this is a modest improvement from the existing landscape islands on the plaza but will allow for the adequate planting of Florida friendly vegetation on the site.
-Further, there is a maximum number of 12 parking spaces without a landscape island on the restaurant site.
-In order to compensate for these landscape modifications, most of the end-cap islands were enlarged to fit improved, mature vegetation.
-The average length of end cap islands on the restaurant site is 16 feet, with the smallest one measuring 11.5 feet.
+Landscape islands were reduced from the 12-foot-requirement under Section 13-443(12)a of the code.
+The smallest landscape or end-cap island is 7.3 feet, which is located at the easternmost row of parking spaces; however, in order to compensate for these landscape modifications, most of the end-cap islands were enlarged to fit improved, mature vegetation.
+The proposed restaurant site does not have more the twelve (12) parking spaces in a row without a landscape island.

 The restaurant also designed the landscaping on its site to create a tiered effect where possible.
-If space was too limited, or if the site layout did not allow for the full-tiered effect, the landscaping elements were incorporated in separate, parallel planting sections as an alternative type of tier design.
+If space was too limited, or if the site layout did not allow for the full-tiered effect, the landscaping elements were incorporated in separate, parallel planting sections as an alternative type of tier design that utilized vegetation to separate the drive-thru from the rows of parking spaces available to the plaza.

-Pursuant to Code Section 13-443, 50% of all plant material shall consist of native species; the restaurant parcel will exceed the native vegetation for trees as well as shrubs and groundcover.
-The north and east side of the restaurant site exhibits a continuous hedge at a minimum of 24 inches in height at the time of planting.
+Pursuant to Code Section 13-443, at least 50 percent of all plant material shall consist of native species; the restaurant parcel will exceed the native vegetation for trees as well as shrubs and groundcover.